-Kerala Lottery Today Results announced: First prize is worth Rs 80 lakh!
+Kerala Lottery today results announced: first prize is worth Rs 80 lakh!

-Kerala State Karunya Plus Lottery KN-276 Today Results: The Kerala state lottery department Thursday will announce the results of Karunya Plus Lottery KN-276.
-The first prize is worth Rs 80 lakh, while the second and third are of Rs 5 lakh and Rs 1 lakh respectively.
+Kerala Karunya Lottery KR-407 Results Today: The Kerala state lottery department today will announce the results of Kerala Karunya Lottery KN-407.
+The first prize is worth Rs 80 lakh, while the second and third are of Rs 10 lakh and Rs 1,00,000 respectively.
 The consolation prize is Rs 8,000.

-The live results will be announced at 2.55 pm.
-Official results will be available from 3.55 pm onwards on http://www.keralalotteries.com.
-The price of a single ticket is Rs 30, while the entire book costs Rs 750.
+The live results will be announced at 3 pm.
+Official results would be available at 4 pm onwards on http://www.keralalotteries.com.
+The price of a single ticket is Rs 40, while the entire book costs Rs 750.

-If the prize money is less than Rs 5,000, the winners can claim the money from any lottery shop in Kerala.

 With seven daily and multiple bumper draws, the lottery is one of the biggest cash flows in Kerala.
 The state government organises four festival bumper draws — Onam, Vishu, Christmas and Pooja/Dussehra.